phundament/app/docs/51-vagrant.md

 Docker
 ------

-Initialize project:
+Create project:

     composer create-project --stability=dev --prefer-dist phundament/app p4-docker
     cd p4-docker

+Initialize and Copy files from `environments/_docker` to project root:

     ./init --env=Dotenv

-Copy files from `environments/_docker` to project root

     cp ./environments/_docker/Dockerfile .
     cp ./environments/_docker/Vagrantfile .

-If needed, adjust your config settings, such as port-forwardings, in the `Vagrantfile` and run the container:

 > Note: For Mac OS X or Windows you may use the provided Vagrantfile for a docker host-vm, set the ENV var and uncomment the config settings for `docker.vagrant_vagrantfile`.

+Review the config settings, such as port-forwardings, in the `Vagrantfile` and run the container:

     vagrant up --provider=docker

+You also have to initialize application once:

     vagrant docker-run web -- sh /app/environments/_docker/container-init.sh

 You should now be able to access the container under `http://docker.local:8280`